(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 About the way in today's oil-rich, postmodern and tabloid Norway you relate (or rather, don't relate to) Ludvig Holberg, Nordahl Grieg and other "Greek" writers?
 Or will one in the future actually be able to remember a writer like Georg Johannesen?

-"Reading Georg Johannesen is one of the most rewarding things a truth-seeking Norwegian can do against the feel-good mood that rests over our best-selling literature and the lack of world understanding that has characterized our foreign policy," wrote Jan Erik Vold in Dagbladet on New Year's Eve 2005, exactly one week after Georg. . .
+"Reading Georg Johannesen is one of the most rewarding things a truth-seeking Norwegian can do against the feel-good atmosphere that rests in our bestseller literature and the lack of world understanding that has characterized our foreign policy," Jan Erik Vold wrote in Dagbladet New Year's Eve 2005, exactly one week ago after Georg Johannesen died.
+The link between Norwegian bestseller literature and Norwegian foreign policy may at first glance be sought, but one should not ignore the fact that cultural "feel good mood" is largely due to political delusions.
+"You should not listen to people / who are preaching now," we read in the 1959 poem, and we allow ourselves to add: You should not listen to bestselling politicians who reproduce the claim that it is typically Norwegian to be good.